jobtalle/SDFMaker/README.md

 |---|---|
 |Radius|The radius of the signed distance field.
 This can be 1 in most cases, but it can be increased if the SDF will be used for things like outline rendering.|
 |Threshold|The input image opacity threshold that is considered opaque.
 Any input pixel with alpha over this threshold is considered opaque.|

+## PNG output

+The tool uses [UPNG.js](https://github.com/photopea/UPNG.js/) to produce output .PNG images, since not all browsers can produce .PNG images with colorized transparent pixels natively.
+In many cases, transparent pixels will become black, losing their color.
+This causes problems with mipmapping, since the black color blends into the neighboring pixels when downscaling to lower mipmap levels.
+This tool sets the color of transparent pixels to the color of the nearest opaque pixel and uses UPNG.js generate the output image, preventing the issue.